gnafit/gna/doc/source/tutorial/compound_transformations.rst

     [30.
 35. 40.
 45.]
     [50.
 55. 60.
 65.]]

-See that in case three the names of the inputs are defined as user has specified.
+See that in case three names of the inputs are defined as user has specified.

 .. _tutorial_product: